DelphiCodeCoverage/DelphiCodeCoverage/README.markdown

 well as using emma for generating reports.

 ### Delphi compatibility
-DCC is compatible with Delphi up tot 10.4.2, both 32 and 64 bit.
+DCC is compatible with Delphi up to 10.4.2, both 32 and 64 bit.

 ### SonarQube integration
 You can integrate the results of the xml report in SonarQube.
 See the [Delphi SonarQube plugin](https://github.com/mendrix/SonarDelphi)